fioprotocol/fio-devhub/_docs/exchanges/guide-certification.md

 **FIO Address**

+If using a unique FIO Address for each user:
--  User can register a new FIO Address with FIO
+-  Exchange has set up a FIO Addressr
 -  User can register a FIO address using other crypto
 -  User can register additional FIO Addresses
 -  User can renew their existing FIO Addresses

+If using the same FIO Address for each user:
+-  User can register a new FIO Address or

 **FIO Send**

--  User is able to send crypto using a FIO Address (alice@wallet) for the destination address
+-  User is able to send crypto using a FIO Address (alice@exchange) for the destination address
 -  User is able to attach a FIO Memo when both the sending and receving user have FIO Addresses (optional)
 -  User selects an invalid FIO Address, results in error
 -  User selects valid FIO Address, but the Chain or Token Code has not been mapped for that FIO Address, results in error